KennethHoff/BlazorIslands/readme.md

         1. By creating a Razor Component that inherits from `JavaScriptComponentBase` and overriding the `JavaScriptSources` property.
             * This is the most idiomatic way to use `BlazorIslands`.
+            * This will automatically add the `IBlazorIslandsFeature` to the `HttpContext.Features` collection.
         2. By accessing the `IJavaScriptSourceFeature` from the `HttpContext.Features` collection, and then calling `AddSource(...)` on it.
            * This is useful for when you need to add JavaScript sources from a service or other non-component class.
+           * This will not automatically add the `IBlazorIslandsFeature` to the `HttpContext.Features` collection, so you will need to do that manually.
+           * Keep in mind that you need to ensure that you only add it to requests that are actually Blazor SSR requests, which I'm not sure how to do yet.